How Do You Make a Small Business More Profitable Without Raising Prices?

 • Social media scheduling: Buffer or Later ($15 to $25/month)

-If automating six hours of weekly admin saves the equivalent of $40 an hour in owner or staff time, that’s $12,480 recovered per year.
-That’s pure margin improvement with no change to your prices or your product.
+If automating six hours of weekly admin saves $40 an hour in owner or staff time, that’s $12,480 recovered per year.
+Pure margin improvement with no change to your prices or product.

 Reduce Rework by Standardising Your Delivery Process